madlambda/Acorn/docs/hierarchical-fs.md

 (files on the target directory /n/app/) inside the mounted directory will operate on the opened file descriptor for the original “config” file (as they have the same file interface).

-Fundamental Theorem
+## Fundamental Theorem

 On most operating systems, a filesystem is an interface to keep track of files and directories on a disk, partition or even a file.
-As on most systems, a disk, a partition and a file are all one-dimensional byte addressable structures, then the filesystems drivers maintain a binary format of representing the hierarchical data on them.
+As on most systems, a disk, a partition and a file are all one-dimensional byte addressable structures, then the filesystems drivers maintain a searchable data structure that represents the hierarchical data on them.
 Each filesystem driver has different ways to achieve its goals for performance, integrity, security and so on.

+The UNIX guys did an important step by representing a disk device as a file in the file system (/dev/sda1) and this allows for a lot of interesting features, as for example the ability to backup a disk by copying its raw content into a file in another filesystem (`dd if=/dev/sda1 of=/backups/sda1.backup`) or create a file system inside a file (`mkfs.ext3 ./file`) and mount this file in the syntetic file system (`mount -o loop -t ext3 ./file /n`).

+This conveniences can be extended even further if we introduce other kinds of file types other than byte-arrays.
+A disk with an ext3 filesystem could be thought as a structured typed file where its directories are fields and the files are all of type byte array (on existing filesystems like NTFS, ext3, ext4 and so on).

+This idea leads to the following statements:

+- Mount is the action of exploding the file system structure members of a file into a path.
+- Unmount is the action of imploding (join the members) of a path into an structure.
+- _Traditional syntetic file systems are an specialized use case of typed syntetic file systems where all members are unidimensional byte arrays._
+- _Mounting a unidimensional disk is the same as mounting a byte-array file._
+- All field types are byte addressable.

 When you use a mounted filesystem, the system calls (open, read, etc) operate on a file descriptor, that’s a generic handle that works across any kind of filesystem.
 In the lower level, the kernel calls the filesystem API to walk